patrinoua/microsolutions/README1.md

 # kindynos

-Repository for frontend service of the Risk Office.
+Repository for the Frontend Service of the Risk Office.

 ### Table of contents